pfwd/cv/README.md

 Writing Technical specifications and conducting project analysis for control panel development.

-Acting as project lead for small to medium sized projects.
+Acting as project lead for small to medium-sized projects.
 Being a lesion for other departments such as the User Interface team and Quality Assurance team.

 Daily technology used: PHP (Zend) and JavaScript (jQuery)